BatiDyDx/MathiPy/README.md

 # maths-tools-python
-Tools for working mathematical functions and formulaes with Python.
+Library with tools for working with mathematical functions and formulaes with Python.